Science52101/Perspectiva/doc/namespacePers.md

 # The Perspectiva Documentation
 ## `namespace pers`

-`namespace pers` contains all additions of Perspectiva for all headers.
+The `namespace pers` contains all additions of Perspectiva for all headers.